 Over the years, my area of responsibility changed from administrative work to the architectural planning of systems.

-During my activities at Würth Phoenix, the focus of my area of responsibility changed to the installation and consulting of the IT system management solution WÜRTHPHOENIX NetEye.
+During my activities at Würth IT Italy, the focus of my area of responsibility changed to the installation and consulting of the IT system management solution WÜRTHPHOENIX NetEye.

 In the meantime, I take care of the implementation and planning of customer projects in the area of our unified monitoring solution.

-In NetEye, 'business processes' are a module used to model and monitor the business process hierarchy to obtain a high-level view of the status of critical applications.
+In NetEye, 'business processes' is a module used to model and monitor the business process hierarchy to obtain a high-level view of the status of critical applications.
 In short, they allow monitoring controls of individual components to be aggregated into Read More

-If you're working with Elastic APM, you're probably familiar with the APM Server: a component that collects telemetry data from APM Agents deployed across your infrastructure.
+If you've worked with Elastic APM, you're probably familiar with the APM Server: a component that collects telemetry data from APM Agents deployed across your infrastructure.
 But what happens when you need to segregate that data by tenant, especially in Read More

 In the first part we created hosts and services to monitor a sequence of script using Tornado.
 The Tornado Rule Now let's continue with the creation of a Tornado rule: open the NetEye web interface and select Tornado dashboard, then Read More